Leg3ndary/ben-portfolio/README.md

 ## Contributions

-Please do not contribute to this project.
+Please do not contribute to this project as it's meant to be solely my own.